wso2/docs-mi/en/docs/reference/connectors/smpp-connector/smpp-connector-example.md

 * `/send`: Used to send SMS messages to the Short Message Service Center.

 The following diagram shows the overall solution.
 There is an HTTP API that you can invoke with an HTTP call with JSON.
-The API is able to send an SMS for the request number in a JSON request with the message in JSON.
+The API can send an SMS for the request number in a JSON request with the message in JSON.

 <img src="{{base_path}}/assets/img/integrate/connectors/smpp-connector-example.png" title="SMPP connector example" width="800" alt="smpp connector example"/>